adityasuman2025/MNgoImageAnnotate/README.md

 `props example`

-1.  `compMaxHeight` max height allowed to component (max height component can go to)
+1.  `isViewMode` to load component in view (non-editable mode)
+2.  `isDarkMode` to enable dark mode?, default value is false

-2.  `compIdx` unique index of the component when using `MNgoImageAnnotate` multiple time in view/screen/oage
+3.  `compIdx` unique index of the component when using `MNgoImageAnnotate` multiple time in view/screen/oage
+4.  `compMaxHeight` max height allowed to component (max height component can go to)
+5.  `compMaxWidth` max width allowed to component (max width component can go to)

-3.  `image` image of type JS Image object or image url/link, e.g. [https://tinypng.com/images/social/website.jpg](https://tinypng.com/images/social/website.jpg)
+6.  `image` image of type JS Image object or image url/link, e.g. [https://tinypng.com/images/social/website.jpg](https://tinypng.com/images/social/website.jpg)
+7.  `imgWidth` width of the image, default value is 900
-4.  `loc` loc represents co-ordinates of visible portion of the image, i.e. [x1, y1, x2, y2]
+8.  `loc` loc represents co-ordinates of visible portion of the image, i.e. [x1, y1, x2, y2]

-5.  `imgWidth` width of the image, default value is 900
-6.  `isDarkMode` to enable dark mode?, default value is false
-7.  `loader` ReactElement or string to display while image is loading/downloading, default value is "loading"
+9.  `loader` ReactElement or string to display while image is loading/downloading, default value is "loading"
-8.  `error` ReactElement or string to display when image could not be loaded, default value is "something went wrong"
+10.  `error` ReactElement or string to display when image could not be loaded, default value is "something went wrong"

-9.  `textInputField` a function to render Text Tool Input Field, e.g.
+11.  `textInputField` a function to render Text Tool Input Field, e.g.

             function (textInputVal, setTextInputVal) => {